Promoting sustainable change in the fashion industry

 The audit is a part of a new concept titled “Responsibility in Fashion” to drive sustainable change in the global fashion industry.
 The audit system is a result of progressive feedback, research, and professional input from the design fraternity and has now been formalized with 14 high-profile designers.
 Together with CFW and RFM, these 14 designers are the first group that is pioneering this new direction and they take the lead towards transforming how the global fashion industry operates.

 “This was in the works for the last couple of years and we really wanted to be the first fashion week in Asia, if not the world, to introduce a system of accountability which encouraged and celebrated Responsibility in Fashion, which is such an urgent need.
-This system of audit is very different to what is available, it is does not take the route of policing and accusing, but of training, of aligning hearts so that this path of change is embraced by all designers and stakeholders to lead towards positive impact” said Mr. Ajai Vir Singh, Founder & Managing Director of Colombo Fashion Week.
+This system of audit is very different to what is available, it is does not take the route of policing and accusing, but of training, of aligning hearts so that this path of change is embraced by all designers and stakeholders to lead towards positive impact” said Ajai Vir Singh, Founder & Managing Director of Colombo Fashion Week.
 “This initiative also educates the consumers on the choices we make.
 It is definitely the next step in Responsible Fashion and is easily transferable to any fashion platform,” he added.

 Currently, phase 1 of the Responsibility in Fashion program is the Responsible Meter, which is a 10-point audit system focused on environmental, societal and organizational well-being.
 The 10-points are based on CFW’s three main pillars for Responsible Fashion, namely, Garment